EmilAhmaBoy/simple-threaded-tcp/README.md

 server.keep_alive()
 # server.keep_alive() is only needed to keep thread alive until KeyboardInterrupt will not be raised
 # This is optional in cases of you have something like "while True" statement

+"""
+Also there are methods like `server.close()` and `client.close()` but they only needed to close a connection.

+server.close() awaits for all connections to stop and stops the server client.close() disconnects the server with the reason of `sttcp.client.Client.DestructionException`
+"""
 ```

 ## What's new?